KoslickiLab/dnds_using_fmh_reproducibles/README.md

 ## Martinez-Gutierrez (2022) dataset

 We were able to compare our FracMinHash dN/dS estimaions of GTDB representative genomes by comparing them to a published dataset [2].
-Martinez-Gutierrez (2022) obtained values with using maximum-likelihood models (CodeML), and genus-level median dN/dS estimates were related to genome size to study gene loss [2].
+Martinez-Gutierrez (2022) obtained values using a maximum-likelihood model (CodeML), and genus-level median dN/dS estimates were related to genome size to study gene loss [2].
 Visit Martinez-Gutierrez publication for this and other supplemental information here: https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1010220#sec013

 ```
 # Download TSV file for dN/dS estimations from Martinez-Gutierrez (2022) [2]